KK4TEE/kFacts/README.md

 - Click on the link to download the Factorio mod
 - Save the mod to your Factorio mods directory
     - On Windows, this is usually C:\Users\<your user name>\appdata\Roaming\Factorio\mods
+    - On MacOS, this is usually ~/Library/Application Support/factorio/mods
+    - On Linux, this is usually ~/.factorio/mods
 - Access the map view from the web service's page

 These instructions will help you set up the project on your local machine for development and testing purposes.